sphinx-contrib/confluencebuilder/doc/roles.rst

     A user mapping table can also be configured using the ``confluence_mentions`` (:ref:`ref<confluence_mentions>`) option.

-.. index:: Macros; Status Macro
+.. index:: Macros; Status Macro (role)
+.. index:: Status Macro

 Status Macro
 ------------